Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator: Introduction

 One particularly interesting empirical measure is the gravitational estimator $E_G$ \citep{zhang_probing_2007, reyes_confirmation_2010}, which consists of an amplitude ratio of weak gravitational lensing observables (sensitive to $\Psi + \Phi$) and galaxy velocities (sensitive to $\Psi$) around the same set of gravitational lenses, to test GR on cosmological scales.
 Under GR and in the weak-field limit, within certain approximations $E_G$ is scale-independent and its dependence on redshift $z$ is simply predicted by,

-where $\Omega_{m,0}$ is the present-day matter density and $f(z)\simeq \Omega_m(z)^{0.55}$ is the linear growth rate of structure \citep[see][for a detailed derivation of the approximations inherent in Eq.~\ref{eq:egtheory}]{leonard_testing_2015}.
+\citep[see][for a detailed derivation of the approximations inherent in Eq.~\ref{eq:egtheory}]{leonard_testing_2015}, where $\Omega_m$ is the present-day matter density and $f(z)\simeq \Omega_m(z)^{0.55}$ is the linear growth rate of structure \citep{2005PhRvD..72d3529L}, where $\Omega_m(z)$ denotes the matter density parameter as measured by observers at redshift $z$.
 The scale-independence and redshift-dependence of $E_G$ hence both provide convenient tests of gravitational physics which may be performed when spectroscopic and weak lensing surveys overlap.

 This quantity was first measured by \cite{reyes_confirmation_2010} using Sloan Digital Sky Survey (SDSS) data, yielding $E_G(\bar{z}=0.32)=0.39\pm0.06$, consistent with the GR prediction of $0.4$ at that redshift, where $\bar{z}$ denotes the effective redshift of the spectroscopic galaxy survey used to perform the test.
 Subsequent measurements of $E_G$ have employed various lensing and spectroscopic surveys to explore gravitational physics across different redshifts \citep{blake_rcslens_2016, de_la_torre_vimos_2017, alam_testing_2017, amon_kids2dflensgama_2018, singh_probing_2019, jullo_testing_2019, blake_testing_2020}, producing results largely consistent with GR, although with some mild tensions persisting.
-Gravitational ensing of the Cosmic Microwave Background has also been used to constrain $E_G$ \citep{pullen_constraining_2016, 2020MNRAS.491...51S, 2021MNRAS.501.1013Z, 2024PhRvD.109h3540W}.
+Gravitational lensing of the Cosmic Microwave Background has also been used to constrain $E_G$ \citep{pullen_constraining_2016, 2020MNRAS.491...51S, 2021MNRAS.501.1013Z, 2024PhRvD.109h3540W}.

 In this study we use existing data from the Baryon Oscillation Spectroscopic Survey Data Release 12 \citep[BOSS-DR12,][]{reid_sdss-iii_2016} and new data from the Dark Energy Spectroscopic Instrument Data Release 1 sample \citep[DESI-DR1,][]{2025arXiv250314745D}, in conjunction with overlapping weak lensing surveys including the Kilo-Degree Survey \citep[KiDS-1000,][]{giblin_kids-1000_2021}, Dark Energy Survey \citep[DES-Y3,][]{gatti_dark_2021} and Hyper-SuprimeCam survey \citep[HSC-Y1 and HSC-Y3,][]{mandelbaum_first-year_2018, li_three-year_2022}, to expand upon previous $E_G$ determinations and provide a comprehensive set of results, including measurements at the highest redshifts yet observed.
 We will compare the scale-dependence and redshift-dependence of these measurements to predictions of the standard GR+$\Lambda$CDM model with parameters calibrated by observations by the \textit{Planck} satellite \citep{aghanim_planck_2020}.